Skip to Main Content

 Photo of Mehltretter, Sara A.

-Sara A. Mehltretter is Associate Professor of Rhetoric.
-Her research analyzes the quality and character of public discourse in the United States.
+Sara A. Mehltretter is Professor of Rhetoric, and her research analyzes the quality and character of public discourse in the United States.
 Her specific interests include the theories and practices of democratic deliberation, presidential rhetoric, the rhetoric of national security, political communication, and the rhetoric of religion.

 Dr. Mehltretter has offered workshops on facilitation, problem-solving, conflict resolution, dialogue, deliberation, and civic engagement to a variety of groups, including the American Association of Colleges and Universities, Campus Compact, Council on Independent Colleges, Indiana Humanities Speakers Bureau, NASPA-Student Affairs Administrators in Higher Education Lead Initiative, the Wabash Center for Teaching and Learning in Theology and Religion, Campus Compact, and the Wabash Pastoral Leadership Program.